oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab1.md

 ## Task 1: Create an OCI Data Integration project

-In Oracle Cloud Infrastructure Data Integration, a **project** is the container for design-time resources, such as tasks or data flows and pipelines.
+In OCI Data Integration, a **project** is the container for design-time resources, such as tasks or data flows and pipelines.

-1. In the Oracle Cloud Infrastructure Console navigation menu, navigate to **Analytics & AI**.
+1. In the OCI Console navigation menu, navigate to **Analytics & AI**.
 Under Data Lake, click **Data Integration**.

   ![](images/ocw23_home1.png " ")